Jhon2Doe/patternMatching-/README.md

 example:
 Enter the search queries (separated by commas): e****@email.com

-Matches found in file: email_list.txt email@email.cmm
+Matches found in file: /home/Desktop/email_list.txt email@email.cmm

 The purpose of this code is to assist users in searching for specific email address patterns within multiple text files conveniently.
 It can be used, for example, to quickly find email addresses that match specific criteria or patterns within a collection of files.